thindil/vim-ada/README.md

 Webpage: https://github.com/luochen1990/rainbow

 Updated version of Rainbow Parenthesis.
 Help you read complex code by showing diff level of parentheses in diff color.
-This plugin wasn't modified bu have some custom configuration in `.vimrc` file.
+This plugin wasn't modified but have some custom configuration in `.vimrc` file.

 ### Startify